Limi Valley School

 Humla District, Karnali Zone, Nepal

 Limi Valley is situated in the Northwestern region of Humla District.
-It is in the Karnali Zone of Nepal, nestled in a trans-Himalayan valley bordering the Tibetan Autonomous Region and consists of three ethnic Tibetan villages, Til, Waltse and Zang.
+It is in the Karnali Zone of Nepal, nestled in a trans-Himalayan valley bordering the Tibetan Autonomous Region, and consists of three ethnic Tibetan villages, Til, Waltse, and Zang.

 The nearly 2,000 inhabitants of the valley are a tribe of Tibetan origin.
 The Limi Valley is historically and culturally part of Tibet.
 Its remote location in the Himalayas has posed severe economic barriers for its people in a globalized world.
-Limi is only accessible by foot, horse or yak.
+Limi is only accessible by foot, horse, or yak.
 From Simikot to Limi, the 5-day journey requires crossing the Nyalu-La pass (4,900 M) and Nara-La pass (4,500 M).

-We believe pooling resources and creating a facility which allows children to stay in a hostel will entice families to keep children in school and living in their own region.
+We believe pooling resources and creating a facility that allows children to stay in a hostel will entice families to keep children in school and living in their own region.
 The unique Limi culture is a part of our shared global heritage that merits effort to preserve.
 We at CITTA as well as those in the local Limi community fear that sending away the children as migrant workers to India or Kathmandu, most of whom never return, will gradually erode the Limi culture.
 We also believe the union of the three schools will create a sense of equity when it comes to the resources the villages have access to, which will lead to a stronger sense of civic unity in the area.

-Uniting the Limi schools into a single, unified primary and secondary school will provide consistent education, improve literacy rates, strengthen the local economy and preserve local Tibetan culture.
+Uniting the Limi schools into a single, unified primary and secondary school will provide consistent education, improve literacy rates, strengthen the local economy, and preserve local Tibetan culture.

 CITTA has a sector of the organization called “Aatmiya Nepal” which focuses solely on women’s economic development and connecting artisans to a wider market to preserve their craft and make an income without exploitation from Global retailers.
 Aatmiya will assist in the Tsook Too program and deliver items in coordination with leaders in Limi who will transport orders from the Valley to Simikot to Nepaljung and then to Kathmandu via road transport.